[Skip to Content]

 Crystal_coville.jpgMARGOT AND WARREN COVILLE in memoriam

-When Margot and Warren moved to Sarasota in 1994, Artistic Director Howard Millman introduced them to Asolo Rep. The Covilles have since learned that the productions here rival anything they have ever seen on Broadway or the West End.
-Margot and Warren have been passionate and generous Graduate Student sponsors since 2004, and they have been inspirational philanthropic leaders for Asolo Rep and many other organizations.
-Past-president of the Asolo Rep board, Warren also served as the Chair of the Capital/Endowment Campaign for seven years, providing valuable leadership at its launch, guiding and growing the new endowment, and completing several key capital initiatives.
-Finding Sarasota a world-class city, the Covilles have worked for the last 25 years to improve its visibility and viability as a nexus for the arts.
-We are most grateful for their latest gift, a $1 Million matching challenge for the Staging Our Future Campaign.
-We will dearly miss Margot and we will cherish her memory.
+When Margot and Warren moved to Sarasota in 1994, Artistic Director Howard Millman introduced them to Asolo Rep. The Covilles learned that the productions here rival anything they have ever seen on Broadway or the West End.
+Margot and Warren were passionate and generous supporters of the theatre’s partnership with the FSU/Asolo Conservatory since 2004, and inspirational philanthropic leaders for Asolo Rep and many other organizations.
+Past president of the Asolo Rep board, Warren also served as the Chair of the Capital/Endowment Campaign for seven years, providing valuable leadership at its launch, guiding and growing the new endowment, and completing several key capital initiatives.
+Finding Sarasota a world-class city, the Covilles have worked for over 25 years to improve its visibility and viability as a nexus for the arts.
+We are most grateful for their final gift, a $1.5 million matching challenge for the Staging Our Future Campaign.

 Rchards-Mauri_Kesler-Jack_Crystal_Society_2021.jpgMAURICE RICHARDS, in memoriam, and JACK KESLER, in memoriam